siberianfox/tinygwiki/Power-Management.md

 	$me | Enable all motors | Motors will be disabled will occur after $mt seconds
 	$md | Disable all motors |
-	$mt | Set motor power timeout | In seconds, up to 4 million seconds
+	$mt | Set motor power timeout | In seconds, up to 4 million seconds Text | Description | Notes
+	$1pm=0 | Disable motor | Motor is disabled via the motor ENABLE line
+	$1pm=1 | Always enabled | Motor is always enabled
+	$1pm=2 | Enabled in cycle | Motor is enabled during machining cycle (any axis is moving) and for $mt seconds afterwards
+	$1pm=3 | Enabled while moving | Motor is enabled when it is moving and for $mt seconds afterwards.
+Motors in this state can disable themselves during cycles if timeout is less than cycle time.
+	$pwr1 | Report enable state | PWRn is like a virtual motor LED that returns 1 if motor N is enabled, 0 if not
+	$pwr | Report enable states | PWR returns all motor states

 <pre>
 Text mode examples: